swapsCAPS/codaisseur-github/blog-post.md

-After working as a bartender for nine years while doing some programming in my spare time I wanted to take it to the next level.
+I had been working as a bartender for nine years and doing some programming in my spare time.
+But wanted to take it to the next level.
 I had learned a lot through Google and some online courses, but learning didn't really go fast enough.
 Furthermore, working and learning all by yourself is just a bit boring...
 When I found Codaisseur it looked quite promising to give me a slingshot into the wonderful world of development.